openpracticelibrary/openpracticelibrary/src/pages/practice/team-success-beacon.md

   * Prepare all questions and metrics for the canvas ahead of time.

+  * Works well when ran by a Team Lead (i.e. Scrum Master) and team member (i.e. Architect or Developer) together.

+  * If virtual, encourage the team to use their camera for this activity.

   * Keep the practice short and simple while letting the conversations flow organically.

   * Change up the questions each time to keep it interesting and relevant to improvement and uncovering new things.